-In a pressure controlled mode, the inspiratory flow waveform is decelerating, as the machine delivers just enough flow to produce the desired pressure.
+In a pressure-controlled mode, the inspiratory flow waveform is decelerating, as the machine delivers just enough flow to produce the desired pressure.
+A rapid deceleration of this flow indicates either that the lung compliance is poor (i.e. the desired inspiratory pressure is achieved with minimal flow) or that the airway resistance is high (same reason).